puppetlabs/design-system/packages/react-components/source/react/library/modal/Modal.md

 ### Confirm an action

-If you would like to use a modal to confirm a user performing an action (e.g. "Are you sure you want to delete this?"), then please refer to the [ConfirmationModal](#/React%20Components/ConfirmationModal) component which simplifies that structure.
+If you would like to use a modal to confirm a user performing a destructive action (e.g. "Are you sure you want to delete this?"), then please refer to the [ConfirmationModal](#/React%20Components/ConfirmationModal) component which simplifies that structure.

 ## Related